- Contractor Resources

 As a contractor, your take-home pay is generally higher than that of a permanent employee.
 Money is not the only positive aspect of a decision to work on a contracting basis.
 If the market conditions are good, you could find yourself in a position where you can choose where, when, and how long you work.
 Our take-home pay calculator can show you how much more you could take home as a contractor.

-But with this level of freedom comes the responsibility to make sure that you do actually find and complete enough contracts to maintain your required level of income.
-This is quite straightforward when there are lots of projects available which suit your skill set, experience level and location – but it can be tougher in more challenging economic times when projects are not as readily available, and the competition for the best contracts is that much higher.
-For advice further advice please visit our page on finding a contract
+But with this level of freedom comes the responsibility to make sure that you find and complete enough contracts to maintain your required level of income.
+This is quite straightforward when there are lots of projects available which suit your skill set, experience level and location, however, this can become tougher in more challenging economic times when projects are not as readily available, and the competition for the best contracts is that much higher.

-The decision to move to contract is often a conscious one, but sometimes it happens as the result of redundancy, where you simply don’t have a choice if you want to keep the money coming in.
-Either way, as soon as the decision has been made, there are a number of things that you will have to consider.
-The most vital of these is the need to manage your finances yourself, as you will no longer just be paid by a payroll department somewhere within your employer’s organisation!
+The decision to move to contract is often a conscious one, but sometimes it can happen as a result of redundancy.
+Either way, as soon as your decision has been made, there are a number of things that you will have to consider.
+The most vital of these is the need to manage your finances yourself.

-If you do choose to set up a limited company, SJD Accountancy can give you with a wealth of information and advice – as well as providing a low-cost fixed-fee accountancy service which has been specially developed for contractors.
+If you do choose to set up a limited company, we can provide you with information and expert advice, as well as providing an accountancy service which has been developed with contractors in mind.

-This is always the challenge of course – and there are two main routes.
+This is the main challenge, and there are two routes to explore: